Mixed effects models for extreme value index regression: Introduction

+As an application, we analyze the returns of 413 cryptocurrencies.
+Since their risks as assets may vary by stock, an accurate risk assessment for each stock would be highly desirable.
+Along with some analysis, we will demonstrate the effectiveness of the MEM in analyzing the risks of many cryptocurrency stocks.
+We note that considering many stocks is equivalent to the mathematical situation that the number of areas $J$ is large.
+Thus, the theoretical study of the proposed estimator will be established under $J\to\infty$.

-The rest of this article is organized as follows.
-Section \ref{Model-Method} proposes the regression model for the Pareto-type distribution using MEM for large-sized clustered data.
-For this model, Section \ref{Asymptotic-Properties} investigates the asymptotic properties, and Section \ref{Simulation} studies the finite sample performance.
-As an application, Section \ref{Application} analyzes the real dataset of heavy rainfall in Japan by using the proposed model.
-Section \ref{Discussion} summarizes the main results of this study and discusses future research.
-The technical details are left in the Appendix.
+The remainder of this article is organized as follows.
+Section \ref{Sec2} proposes the regression model using the MEM for the Pareto-type distribution.
+Section \ref{Sec3} examines its asymptotic properties.
+As a real data example, Section \ref{Sec4} analyzes a cryptocurrency dataset.
+Section \ref{Sec5} summarizes this study and discusses future research.
+The simulation studies for the proposed model and technical details of the asymptotic theory in Section \ref{Sec3} are described in our supplementary material.